hipstersmoothie/storybook-addon-react-docgen/README.md

    * @default []
    */
   propTablesSortOrder: string,
   /**
+   * Only include prop tables for these components.
+   * Accepts an array of component classes or functions
+   * @default null
+   */
+  propTablesInclude: Array<React.ComponentType | string>,
+  /**
    * Exclude Components from being shown in Prop Tables section
    * Accepts an array of component classes or functions